-In Egypt, Chons is the personification of the moon, and in this character he is called Chonsaah or Chons the moon.
+In Egypt, Chons is the personification of the moon.
+In this character, he is called Chonsaah or Chons the moon.
 His name seems to mean “the chaser,” or “pursuer”.
-He is said to be personified as the Unicorn who chases the Lion-sun – I really have to research this further because this sounds awesome.
+He is said to be personified as the Unicorn who chases the Lion-sun.
 Another Kamic-lunar personage is Thoth, the weighing and measuring god as well as the lord of knowledge and writing.
 The crescent is found followed by the figure of Thoth in several hieroglyphic legends, with the phonetic name Aah.

-Arabian mythology consider the moon masculine, and not feminine – a belief that survives to this day.
-In Sanskrit the most current names for the moon, such as Kandra, Soma, Indu, Vidhu, are masculine.
+Arabian mythology consider the moon masculine – a belief that survives to this day.
+In Sanskrit, the most current names for the moon, such as Kandra, Soma, Indu and Vidhu are masculine.
 The names of the moon are frequently used in the sense of month, and these and other names for month retain the same gender.

 The cult of the Moon-god Mên in Asia Minor was widely established in Asia Minor.
 The Augustan History has the Roman emperor Carcalla (r.
 198–217) venerate Lunus at Carrhae.
 This masculine variant of the feminine Latin noun luna (“Moon”), has been taken as a Latinized name for Mēn.
 The same source records the local opinion that anyone who believes the deity of the moon to be feminine shall always be subject to women, whereas a man who believes that the moon is masculine will dominate his wife.

-The Akkadian Moon-god, who corresponds with the Semitic Sin, is Aku, ‘the Seated-father,’ as chief supporter of kosmic order, styled ‘the-Maker-of-brightness,’ En-zuna, ‘the-Lord-of-growth,’ and Idu, the-Measuring-lord,’ the Aïdês of Hesychios.
-Amongst the Finns Kuu is the male god of the moon, and exactly corresponds with Aku.
+The Akkadian Moon-god, who corresponds with the Semitic Sin, is Aku, the Seated-father, as chief supporter of kosmic order.
+Among the Finns, Kuu is the male god of the moon, and exactly corresponds with Aku.
 It is singular to find also Kua as a moon-name in Central Africa.

 Among the Mbocobis of South America, the moon is a man and the sun his wife.
 Amongst the Mexicans, Metztli, the Moon, was a hero.
 According to an Australian legend, Mityan, the Moon, was a native cat [male], who fell in love with some one else’s wife, and was driven away to wander ever since.
 The Khasias of the Himalaya say that the moon [male] falls monthly in love with his mother-in-law, who throws ashes in his face, which explains the spots we see on the moon.